department-of-veterans-affairs/vagov-content/pages/burials-memorials/veterans-burial-allowance.md

 ## When do I need to file a claim?

-You must file a claim for a non-service-connected burial allowance within 2 years after the Veteran’s burial or cremation.
+You must file a claim for a non-service-connected VA burial allowance within 2 years after the Veteran’s burial or cremation.
 If a Veteran’s discharge was changed after death from dishonorable to another status, you must file for an allowance claim within 2 years after the discharge update.

 There's no time limit to file for a service-connected burial, plot, or interment allowance.